pierre-rouleau/my-whisper/README.md

 (setq whisper-vocabulary-file "~/Documents/my-vocabulary.txt")
 ```

 **Note:** The vocabulary feature works with both fast and accurate transcription modes.
-See [VOCABULARY-GUIDE.md](VOCABULARY-GUIDE.md) for detailed tips and examples.
+Vocabulary hints improve recognition but are not guaranteed - transcription accuracy also depends on audio quality and the model used.

 ## Troubleshooting